Skip to main content

 • Multi-offer products: Compare different merchants for the same product

-• Price breakdown: Detailed pricing including base, shipping, tax, and total
+• Price breakdown: Pricing including base, shipping, tax, and total

 • Promotional content: Tags, tooltips, and special offers

-• Rich media: Multiple product images and checkout assets
+• Media: Multiple product images and checkout assets

 • Availability tracking: Real-time stock and checkout status